IKIM-Essen/ClusterDocs/meta/PUBLICATION_RUNBOOK.md

 new release is verified.
 Roll back the site with a new commit restoring the last accepted generated tree; never force-rewrite `gh-pages`.

-If media fails independently, disable preview links through the governed media configuration and republish the site; do not introduce a local or third-party fallback.
-Never replace an MP4 in place without updating its manifest hash and verification evidence.
+If media fails independently, disable preview links through governed media configuration and republish from an accepted `main`; do not introduce a local or third-party fallback.

-A future `docs.ikim.uk-essen.de` Pages CNAME remains a separate decision.
-Do not add a Pages `CNAME` file as part of this release unless that DNS/hosting review is completed separately.